01-edu/Branch-AI/one_exercise_per_file/week02/day05/ex02/audit/readme.md

 ```

 The model is consistent across folds: it is stable.
-That's a first sign that the model is not over fitted.
+That's a first sign that the model is not over-fitted.
 The average R2 is 60% that's a good start !
-To be improved.
+To be improved...